limorl/monorepo-python-sample/README.md

 # Sample Python Monorepo [A work in progress]

-This is a sample monorepo that can be used as a reference to get familiar with the concept of:
+This is a sample monorepo that can be used as a starting point for a python project, to ramp up on the following concepts:
 * Developing inside Devcontainer (dockerized development environment)
 * Python monorepo and solution structure
 * pre-commit hooks